Libensemble/libensemble/README.rst

 * funcX_

-As of v0.8.0+dev, workers can optionally submit generator or simulator function instances to remote funcX_ endpoints, distributing an ensemble across systems and heterogeneous resources.
+As of v0.8.0+dev, libEnsemble features a cross-system capability powered by funcX_, a function-as-a-service platform to which workers can submit remote generator or simulator function instances.
+This feature can help distribute an ensemble across systems and heterogeneous resources.

 The example simulation and generation functions and tests require the following: